TanJern/LeagueProject/README.txt

-Please enter your Riot Development API Key before running code. my_region,player_region,and player_routing can be changed to compare data of other regions num_matches_data=5 can be edited to change the number of each player's past game
+Please enter your Riot Development API Key before running code. my_region,player_region,and player_routing can be changed to compare data of other regions num_matches_data=5 can be edited to change the number of each players' past game